DylanVuong3/python-stock-management/StockManagement/README.md

 - Stock prices are adjusted daily

 ## Technologies Used
-HTML, Python, Flask, Alpha Vantage API
+HTML, Python, Flask, Alpha Vantage API, CSS

 ## How to Run:
 In order to run this application, you must have an Alpha Vantage API key